L-Tren/Project-4-Group-2/README.md

 To reproduce this project and navigate accordingly, please follow the steps below in the order they are presented:

+1. Open _1.starter_code_wine.ipynb_ file in the _Code_ folder
-1. Load the red and white wine csv files in the Resources folder into a pandas dataframe.
+2. Read the winequality-red.csv and winequality-white.csv files from the _Resources_ folder into a Pandas DataFrame.
-2. Add a 'Type' column to distinguish between the red and white wine types.
+3. Add a 'Type' column to distinguish between the red and white wine varietals.
-3. Add a binary 'Wine Quality Categorisation' column.
+4. Add a binary 'Wine Quality Categorisation' column.
 Wine greater than or equal to a wine quality of 6 (meaning it is a quality wine) is determined to have a binary classification of 1, all other wine is therefore classified as 0 (non-quality wine).
 These binary classifications were determined at the discretion of Group 2.
-4. Save combined data into a CSV file
+5. Save combined data into a combined CSV file in the _Exported_CSV_files_ folder.
-5. Create a new SQL Database in PostgreSQL.
+6. Create a new SQL Database called _Wine_ in PostgreSQL.
-6. Create the tables in your new database using the following files from the SQL Files folder:
+7. Create two new queries using the Query Tool
-   a.
-RedTable.sql
-   b.
-WhiteTable.sql
-   c.
-RedWhiteView.sql
-7. Import the following CSV files:
-   a. winequality-red.csv to the Red table
-   b. winequality-white.csv to the White table
-8. Run the 3.RedWhiteView.sql using PostgreSQL.

-The _2.ml_model_code_wine.ipynb_ file connects to the SQL database.
-You must provide your username, password and port of the PostgreSQL server.

-Once it is successfully connected, the code will generate a combined wines DataFrame.
+   7a.
+In the first query, run _1.RedTable.sql_ from the _Exported_SQL_files_ folder.
+Import the _redwine_quality.csv_ file from the _Exported_CSV_files_ folder.

+   7b.
+In the second query, run _2.WhiteTable.sql_ from the _Exported_SQL_files_ folder.
+Import the _whitewine_quality.csv_ file from the _Exported_CSV_files_ folder.

+8. Run the _3.RedWhiteView.sql_ schema from the _Exported_SQL_files_ folder, this creates a union between the two tables created in Step 7.

+9. Open the _Code_ folder and run/save the _config.py_ file.

+10. Run the _2.ml_model_code_wine.ipynb_ machine learning code located in the _Code_ folder.

 This dataframe forms the basis of the machine learning model, refer to section 5 for futher details on the Data Model Implementation.

 ## 5. Data Model Implementation

-### 5.1 A Python script initialises, trains, and evaluates a model
+#### **5.1 A Python script initialises, trains, and evaluates a model**

 Numerous python scripts were engineered.
 The dataset was split into training (70%) and testing (30%) sets as per industry norms.
 The data was also converted to floats, to enable better precision and consistency assistig with ensuring compatibility with machine learning algorithms.The various models were trained on the training data with various levels of epochs.

-### 5.2 The data is cleaned, normalised, and standardised prior to modelling
+#### **5.2 The data is cleaned, normalised, and standardised prior to modelling**

 The wines data frame is cleaned to remove columns not utilised by the machine learning model, being: